Ok, that title could end up in a book. I promise I’ll keep it a shorter way.

 [part I] Everyone who was once in Western Europe on vacation or a business trip may have tried one of the thousands of bread treats you can get there.
 In France, Spain, Switzerland, Italy and Germany we have a typical Artisan bakery nearly on each block.
 There is a tempting smell when you walk past or even enter a bakery.
 The whole food culture in these countries is immense.

-Our German bread culture in one word – huge.
+Our bread culture in one word – huge.
 You can get around 3,200 kinds of bread.
 Yes, that sounds not just a lot, indeed it is a lot.
-The ~83 Mio residents in Germany like to have variations.
+In 2014 the UNESCO added the centuries-old German bread culture to the intangible cultural heritage list.
+About 83 Mio residents in Germany like to have variations.
 From the North to South, from the East to the West and in the middle of the country, each region has its own typical bread culture.
 That’s what makes the whole thing so huge.
 We even have a ‘Museum of bread’ and a ‘German Bread Institute’.
 This Institute annually names one type of bread as “Bread of the Year”.

 The regional difference